 That was it.

-The internet was of huge help, too!
-That may be of no surprise to you, but I did not expect to find much to be honest.
-Unlike Americans or the British, only a small number of Russians or Germans from Russia has ever build a family tree or has records of their ancestors.
-I don’t even know why I decided to google my grandfather’s name on that day in March 2014 in the first place.
-That day when I nearly fell out of my chair when the internet actually did spit out a record on him – a record that even included my grandfather’s place of birth!
-It was an entry at an online memorial website for the victims of political terror during the Soviet regime:
+I nearly fell out of my chair when I googled my grandfather’s name and the internet actually did spit out a record on him – a record that even included my grandfather’s place of birth!
+It was an entry at an online memorial website for the victims of political terror during the Soviet regime.
+(Click to enlarge image.)

 VOLGA GERMAN GENEALOGY RESEARCH

-Schoendorf on the Volga was given as my grandfather’s place of birth, so I searched it and came across a fantastic Volga German genealogy forum with several thousand members that turned out to be a gold mine for my research.
+When I searched my grandfather’s place of birth on the internet, I came across a fantastic Volga German genealogy forum with several thousand members that turned out to be a gold mine for my research.
 This website contains valuable information on almost every mother and daughter colony founded on the banks of the Volga river, as well as some other German settlements elsewhere in the Russian Empire.

-Unfortunately, the majority of the digitalized censuses range from 1764-1767 (Prof. Dr. Igor Pleve’s book on first Volga German settlers) to 1857 (resettlement to daughter colonies).
-Only a handful of later censuses are available for a few colonies, either because the other documents were not digitalized yet, or in the worst-case scenario, because those documents were lost during a fire in the archives.
+Unfortunately, the majority of the digitized censuses range from 1764-1767 (Prof. Dr. Igor Pleve’s book on first Volga German settlers) to 1857 (resettlement to daughter colonies).
+Only a handful of later censuses are available for a few colonies, either because the other documents were not digitized yet, or in the worst-case scenario, because those documents were lost during a fire in the archives.

 The good news was that a 1897 census for Schoendorf (where I could look for my grandfather’s father David Haas) existed in the archive in Engels along with household lists for 1915 and 1920.
-The bad news was that none of the documents were digitalized yet.
+The bad news was that none of these documents were digitized yet.
 I would lay my hands on the original census book only four years later (the thick one in the middle).

 PROGRESS ON MY GRANDMOTHER’S SIDE